123orrin/123orrin/README.md

 - 👋 Hi, I’m @123orrin
 - 👀 I’m interested in space and robotics.
-- 🌱 I’m currently learning the ins and outs of PyTorch and how to create robotics control algorithms.
+- 🌱 I’m currently learning the ins and outs of PyTorch and how to create robotic control algorithms.
 - 💞️ I’m looking to collaborate on a variety of projects; anything that I find interesting!
 <!---- 📫 How to reach me: --->